johnalison/WorkingPhilosophy/Lists.md

 - Power of meditation / Stoic challenge
 - Atomic weapons are currently our number one problem
 - Dentistry ill founded. food we eat now root cause of misaligned teeth.
+- Profoundly erroneous truism, that we should cultivate the habit of thinking of what we are doing.
+The precise opposite is the case.
+"Civilization advances by extending the number of important operations which we can perform without thinking about them" - whitehead

 # Montras